Timetable & Rider Briefing

 For the safety of riders, no pets are allowed.

-Underwood Park and Redlands Track Park are open to the public, so the race track can be ridden at any time.
+Underwood Park is open to the public, so the race track can be ridden at any time.

 Karingal Scout Camp is not open to the public.
 However, there may be an opportunity to ride the race track on scheduled trail care days.